nstoltzfus3/migrationReport/README.md

 Each line must be valid and contain all of the above content.

 3. `python3 MigrationReport.py` - Run the main database verification.

 4. Reports will be written into the top level `reports` directory.

+# Testing
+1. `cd src/` - Change into the source directory.

+2. `python TestDataComparator.py` - test the data comparator.

 # Notes